edelgrace/edelgrace.me/content/blog/2014-08-24-first-date-jitters.md

 Okay, anyway, I had to reschedule because my mom cancelled our trip and made it on the date we were originally going to go on.
 That was such a hassle and I was so embarrassed omg.

 Also, I told my friend Kiran about all of this.
 She's so excited and enthusiastic and optimistic about it...
 More so than me.
 I'm actually dreading this so much.
 I'm so nervous!
 I'm afraid it will be a disaster.
-Whenever I go to talk to Linquan, I get so nervous.
+Whenever I go to talk to L, I get so nervous.
 My face turns super red and my palms get sweaty.

 Okay but ever since I started having feelings for this guy, I've been trying to rationalize my way out of it.
 To like, get rid of my feelings.
 This has been going on for months and I almost believe myself at this point.
 I sent Kiran an email about this and I'll try my best to reproduce this from memory.